Abortion objectors may get a pass on health law penalty

 WASHINGTON (AP) — Object to abortion?
-You may be able to get an exemption from the Affordable Care Act tax penalty for people don’t have health insurance.
+You may be able to get an exemption from the Affordable Care Act tax penalty for people don’t get health insurance.

-Expanded exemptions are part of a package of changes issued Monday by the Centers for Medicare and Medicaid Services.
+The Centers for Medicare and Medicaid Services announced final rules Monday for the ACA’s health insurance marketplaces, and expanded exemptions were part of the package.

-Last year’s GOP tax bill repealed the ACA’s unpopular requirement to carry health insurance or risk IRS fines — but that repeal doesn’t happen until next year.
+Last year’s GOP tax bill repealed the health law’s unpopular requirement to carry health insurance or risk fines from the IRS — but that doesn’t happen until next year.

-Officials say expanded hardship exemptions will go into effect immediately.
+Officials said expanded hardship exemptions will go into effect immediately.
 People who object to abortion can get an exemption if all available health plans in their area cover the procedure.

 Most Read Business Stories